-If you’re a parent or guardian seeking to develop the gardening skills of your child or ward, here are 6 awesome garden ideas for kids you would definitely fall in love with.
+You might be a parent or guardian seeking to develop the gardening skills of your child or ward.
+If so, here are 6 awesome garden ideas for kids you would definitely fall in love with.
 Building your child’s gardening skills comes with a lot of perks and nary a downside.
-It provides recreation and fun, develops their motor […]
+It provides recreation and fun, […]

 Keeping a DIY tick repellent on hand for your family to use makes good sense because ticks suck.
 Literally.
 I’m saying these little buggers attach to your skin, use their tiny tick mouths to latch on, burrow into your skin, and suck the blood out of you.
 They are nasty critters.
 Their bites are painful and they cause disease.
 Therefore, applying repellent before you spend time outdoors in the summer is a must!

 A while ago, I talked about plants that preferred a cool shade to the blazing heat of the sun’s rays.
 For those worried about the bare shaded spots in their gardens, that article sure did provide one or two ideas.
 Today, however, we are having the opposite: plants that thrive in sunlight.
-When I say […]
+RELATED POST: 18 […]

 Today’s post, I will admit, is wishful thinking on my part.
 I am researching plants that attract hummingbirds to the garden.
 So far, my efforts in attracting these flighty little birds have been epic failuries.
 I need advice from you expert gardeners on this topic.